Types Of Houses: Popular And Common Styles In Real Estate

 Manufactured homes are homes built in factories, according to standards set by the U.S. Department of Housing and Urban Development (HUD).
 Manufactured homes are affixed to a permanent chassis with wheels and can be installed in both permanent and temporary locations.

 Manufactured homes built before June 15, 1976, are called mobile homes and feature looser construction standards.
-As a result, you can get a conventional loan on a manufactured home built on or after that date if you have real property permanently affixed to the land.
+As a result, through Rocket Mortgage®, you can get a conventional loan, FHA or VA loan on a manufactured home built on or after that date if you have real property permanently affixed to the land.
+FHA loans will require foundation inspections in accordance with the Permanent Foundations Guide for Manufactured Homes, but you can use a previous inspection if you've had one in the past.

 See What You Qualify For